cesaraustralia/seizer/README.md

 and resolution of the saved plot to the destination format.
 There are five presets: `twitter`, `web`, `linkedin`, `facebook` and `print`.
-If no preset is specified, the function reverts to the user-provided values or, if none provided, to the `ggplot2::ggsave()` default values.
+If no preset is specified, the function reverts to the user-provided values or, if none provided, to the `ggplot2::ggsave()` default values which are determined by your monitor size and resolution.
 There is also an optional argument, `logo`, which can be used to add a Cesar logo at the top right of the plot by setting `logo = TRUE`.
 This is turned off by default.
 You can also specify a destination pathway using the `path` argument - by default, the plot is saved to your working directory.
 Finally, the export defaults to .png format if an accepted format is not specified in the filename (e.g., “plot.jpeg”).

 For example, if we wanted to save our plot in a web format (72dpi) with a logo, we would run the following code: